hujinsen/StarGAN-Voice-Conversion/README.md

 This is a tensorflow implementation of the paper: [StarGAN-VC: Non-parallel many-to-many voice conversion with star generative adversarial networks](https://arxiv.org/abs/1806.02169).

-In the experiment, we choose four speakers from vcc 2016 dataset.
-We  move the corresponding folder(eg. SF1,SF2,TM1,TM2) to ./data/fourspeakers.
+In the experiment, we choose **four speakers** from vcc 2016 dataset.
+We  move the corresponding folder(eg. SF1,SF2,TM1,TM2 from vcc2016 training set. ) to ./data/fourspeakers.
 Then we run preprocess.py to generate npy files and statistical characteristics for each speaker.
-Before training, we choose some test examples from four speakers and put them in ./data/fourspeaker_test.
+And then we choose some test examples( from vcc2016 evaluation set)  and put them in ./data/fourspeaker_test.
 Now we can train our model.

 ## Dependencies